 All students who have not achieved a grade C or grade 4, or above in GCSE English or maths or both will need to study an English or/and maths qualification alongside their chosen main qualification.

 Take a 360° virtual tour of your learning environment - Plumbing and Heating Workshop

-A positive attitude to learning is required and a profile of GCSEs at grade E or grade 2, and successful completion of the BPEC Aptitude test 50% pass (30 minutes).
+A positive attitude to learning is required and 4 GCSEs at grade E-F or grade 2-1, and successful completion of the BPEC Aptitude test 50% pass (30 minutes).

 You will work in our fully equipped industry standard workshops alongside our highly skilled team of experts.
 The study programme will also develop personal, social and employability skills, which includes opportunities to work on community projects and to explore the various career pathways within the plumbing industry.
 You will have the chance to use the job-related skills you learn within the community.

 There are opportunities to participate in several visits and trips.